babowsk1/tvm/b-formal-properties-and-specifications-of-tvm.md

 In that case, one must carefully implement and check only a handful of primitives to obtain a stripped-down version of TVM, and compare the reference implementation $$P$$ running on this stripped-down version to the full custom TVM implementation being verified.
 In particular, if there are any doubts about the validity of a specific run of a custom TVM implementation, they can now be easily resolved with the aid of the reference implementation.

 ### B.2.5.
-Relevance for the TON Blockchain.
+Relevance for the TVM Blockchain.

-The TON Blockchain adopts this approach to validate the runs of TVM (e.g., those used for processing inbound messages by smart contracts) when the validators' results do not match one another.
+The TVM Blockchain adopts this approach to validate the runs of TVM (e.g., those used for processing inbound messages by smart contracts) when the validators' results do not match one another.
 In this case, a reference implementation of TVM, stored inside the masterchain as a configurable parameter (thus defining the current revision of TVM), is used to obtain the correct result.

 ### B.2.6.
 Codepage -1 .